 ISAB members are expected to attend meetings, share their questions, concerns and ideas and then communicate with their fellow students about ISAB’s role at Tulane.
 Regular participation in the board's activities is essential and expected in order to be effective.

 Members will be expected to serve one year terms.
 While some overlap between personal and group concerns may occur, the goal is that ISAB member will not try to push their own personal agendas at the cost of the group's voice.

 OISS staff members will facilitate ISAB meetings, which are held biweekly throughout the academic year and include dinner.
 Other students or representatives from the university may be invited as guests to meetings.

 Agendas and minutes will be posted on the OISS web site for all to view, including any presentations or proposals presented to the group.
 ISAB will decide whether or not to convene at least one open forum per year to discuss international community issues or to seek other venues for community input.

 Specific subcommittees are formed each year based on the interests of ISAB members.
-Below are examples of subcommittees from previous years.
+Below are the current committees.